-It is seriously difficult not to fall in love with New Zealand, especially for a nature lover like me.
-When it comes down to landscapes I have never seen such diversity in such a small country.
-You can cross it from the east coast to the west coast in just few hours, but during those few hours you will get to see stunning waterfalls, beaches, snowcapped mountains, turquoise lakes and more.
-Maybe few hours won't be enough after all.
+It's difficult not to fall in love with New Zealand, especially for a nature lover like me.
+When it comes down to landscapes I have never seen so much diversity in such a small country.

-18 Best Places to Photograph in New Zealand
+18 Best Places to Photograph on New Zealand's South Island

 1. Moeraki Boulders